awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

 To update your Elastic Beanstalk environment to use HTTPS, you need to configure an HTTPS listener for the load balancer in your environment\.

-You can use the Elastic Beanstalk Management Console to configure a secure listener and assign the certificate\.
+You can use the Elastic Beanstalk console to configure a secure listener and assign the certificate\.

 **To assign a certificate to your environment's load balancer \(AWS Management Console\)**